Gordon Willis: Academy Awards

 In the seven-year period up to 1977, Willis was the director of photography on six films that received among them 39 Academy Award nominations, winning 19 times, including three awards for Best Picture.
 The fact that Willis did not receive a single nomination was a subject of some controversy.
 His frequent absence from this period's nominees has been ascribed both to his unhidden "antipathy for Hollywood" and his work being ahead of its time.
 He was once quoted as saying of Hollywood, "I don't think it suffers from an overabundance of good taste".
 Willis was later nominated twice, once for his recreation of 1920s photography in Woody Allen's Zelig (1983), and then for The Godfather Part III (1990).
 In 2009, at the inaugural Governors Awards, the Academy chose Willis as the recipient of the Academy Honorary Award for his life's work.

 Directing and retirement

 Willis directed one film of his own, Windows, in 1980.
-He admitted the film had been a mistake, and later said that he didn't really like directing.
+He admitted the film had been a mistake, and later said that he did not really like directing.
 "I've had a good relationship with actors," he reflected, "but I can do what I do and back off.
 I don't want that much romancing.
 I don't want them to call me up at two in the morning saying, 'I don't know who I am'".
 He was nominated for the Golden Raspberry Award for Worst Director one year after the film's release.

 His last film was The Devil's Own (1997), directed by Pakula.
 Of his decision to retire, Willis said: "I got tired of trying to get actors out of trailers, and standing in the rain".